 - A Bachelor's Degree, having completed at least one year's course work in biology, mathematics, organic chemistry, physical chemistry, and physics.
 The department is particularly interested in students who have carried out original research during their undergraduate studies.

-- GRE® (Graduate Record Examination®) General Test is required.
-The Subject Test (in Biochemistry, Biology, Cell and Molecular Biology, Chemistry, Mathematics, or Physics) is recommended but not required.
+- GRE® (Graduate Record Examination®) General Test is optional.
+The Subject Test (in Biochemistry, Biology, Cell and Molecular Biology, Chemistry, Mathematics, or Physics) is not required.
 For more information on registering for the GRE, call 1-609-771-7670 or review the information online at http://www.gre.org.

 Stanford Institution Code: R4704.

 - Foreign applicants whose first language is not English are required to submit scores from the Test of English as a Foreign Language (TOEFL) taken within the last eighteen months.
 This requirement can be waived for candidates that have recently completed two or more years of study in an English-speaking country.